Skip to Content

 Photos via Stella Cocktail Club on Facebook

-As you might imagine, the cocktails are movie-inspired, such as the French Martini (Absolut Vodka, Chambord, strawberry and pineapple) and the Hemmingway.
+The menu takes its cues from cinema, but the drinks themselves are taken seriously.
+Options include a well balanced French Martini made with Absolut Vodka, Chambord, strawberry and pineapple, alongside classics like the Hemingway.
 This is a great option if you’re looking for date ideas in Dublin.

 5. The Mint Bar